AV200 Setup and User Guide

 .

-These buttons allow setting Mark Selection Start and Mark Selection End for a clip to be exported while viewing the live video in the playback window.
+These buttons allow setting Mark Selection Start and Mark Selection End for a clip to be exported while viewing the in the playback window.
 (Administrator Only)

 .